jgrodziski/metav/docs/doc.md

 ### Context
-The context from which operations derives their behaviour revolves mainly around two things.
-A working directory (WD) that must contain a deps.edn file and the git state of the repo relative to that WD.
+The context from which operations derives their behaviour revolves mainly around two things:
+* A **working directory (WD)** that must contain a deps.edn file
+* The **git state** of the repo relative to that WD.

 From this WD metav generates in the context an artefact name, recovers the current version of the project by parsing git tags that have that artefact name as prefix.